Not long ago, a young entrepreneur asked for my advice on how to fire a remote employee.

 The conventional wisdom is to wait until Friday to fire someone, but I couldn’t disagree more.
 It’s pointless and cruel to hang on to a team member after you’ve already decided to part ways.

+It should happen the morning after you decide.
 Imagine what a crummy feeling it is to know you just worked an entire day for the company that fired you.

 Don’t let anyone work a full day before you let them go.